xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 type declarations that might complicate assignment.
 E.g., the XDR `typedef string mystring<32>` is just a string, and so can be assigned from a string.
-This does mean you can assign a string longer than 32 bytes, but length limits are rigorously enforced during both marshaling and unmarshaling.
+This does mean you can assign a string longer than 32 bytes, but length limits are enforced during both marshaling and unmarshaling.

 In order to facilitate uniform handling of marshalable types, every underlying type has a corresponding type implementing the interface `XdrType`.
-For type T, this type is returned by the function `XDR_T(*T)`.
-With structs, unions, and enums, `XDR_T` is just the identity function, because *T already implements `XdrType`.
+For type T, this type is given by a type alias `XdrType_T`, and the value can be update from the function `XDR_T(*T) XdrType_T`.
+With structs, unions, and enums, `XDR_T` is just the identity function, because `XdrType_T` is just `*T`.
 For other types, the compiler generates an auxiliary type.
 The auxiliary type allows array and string limits to be conveyed, and also implements the methods of `XdrType` (since built-in types such as `bool` and `int32` cannot have methods).

 ## Type representations